-Honestly, the migration and setup was not very smooth, as I had to make many changes including add-ons to further optimize my site for speed.
-Here is result after migration:
+Honestly, the migration and setup were not very smooth, as I had to make many changes including add-ons to optimize the site for speed.
+Here is result of the migration:

 It’s great to see “A” page speed grade, and I have yet to implement many options such as working on optimizing ads or implementing CDN (MaxCDN or Cloudflare) which will help me to further optimize my site loading time.

 March 2019 Update: Cloudways is a better solution in 2019 for VPS.